luka-marinicc/mern-auth-boilerplate/README.md

 ![Deploy](https://img.shields.io/badge/Deploy-Vercel%20%2B%20Render-black?logo=vercel)

-A **production-ready full-stack authentication system** built with the MERN stack.
+A full-stack authentication boilerplate built with the MERN stack.
-Includes JWT access + refresh tokens, secure HttpOnly cookies, role-based routing, and full deployment setup (Render + Vercel + MongoDB Atlas).
+Includes JWT auth, secure cookies, refresh tokens, email reset, and full Render + Vercel + Cloudflare deployment pipeline.

+Use this template to instantly launch new full-stack apps with user auth out of the box.

+🧩 **Use this as a template:** [Click here →](https://github.com/luka-marinicc/mern-auth-boilerplate/generate)

 ---